About Sprint Canoe/Kayak

 Fluids are also important in the 24 hours leading up to competition.
 Monitoring urine colour leading into an event is effective way for athletes to ensure they are well hydrated.
 Urine should be pale yellow in colour the day before and on race day, remembering to avoid drinking too much fluid the night before which can disrupt sleep with toilet trips.

 Eating and drinking during competition

-Competitions usually consist of several races (heats, semi’s and finals) over the day; therefore recovery snacks post-race can double as pre-event snacks for the next race.
+Competitions usually consist of several races (heats, semi’s and finals) over the day; therefore recovery snacks after a race can double as pre-event snacks for the next race.
 As there is often only a short amount of time between races, paddlers are advised to snack on small snacks over the day rather than large meals.
 Printing a copy of the race program and highlighting opportunities to eat is a good strategy as the time available as it will differ every regatta.

 Paddlers should pack snacks rather than rely on competition venue facilities where suitable options may not be available.
-Some suggestions for portable snacks to eat between races include:
+Some suggestions for portable snacks between races are:

 - Fresh or tinned fruit

 - Low fat fruit muffins or bliss balls